-GOP congressman: Trump should release tax returns
+Under fire, GOP congressman calls for Trump tax returns

 - Later at Thursday's town hall, chants of "Impeach Trump" broke out

-Pace, Florida (CNN)A conservative member of Congress called on President Donald Trump Thursday to release his tax returns following an emotional exchange at a town hall.
+Pace, Florida (CNN)Rep. Matt Gaetz surprised a roomful of angry protesters Thursday night when he called for President Donald Trump to release his tax returns.

-"Absolutely, Donald Trump should release his tax returns," Rep. Matt Gaetz, R-Florida, said to a crowd of angry protesters gathered at his event here.
+But the Florida Republican stopped short of saying Congress should subpoena those returns.

-A woman who said she descended from settlers at Jamestown 400 years ago and whose family fought in every major US war appeared to start tearing up as she said: "There are allegations a foreign government has infiltrated our government at the highest levels."
+Gaetz, a first-term congressman from the Sunshine State's panhandle, has stood by Trump, campaigning with him over the past weekend and closing his raucous one-hour town hall at the Oops Bowling Alley here Thursday night by saying he wanted to "make America great again."

 During his presidential campaign, Trump became the first major-party nominee since 1972 not to release his tax returns -- citing ongoing IRS audits and saying he would do so once those audits were completed.